GISH123/Cathay-Holdings-CIP-Projects-for-Interpretable-Machine-Learning/README.md

 ## Folder layout:

-1. Data Shapley with image : Trying to use Data Shapley to interpret a neural netowrk
+1. Data Shapley with image : Trying to use Data Shapley to interpret a neural network
 Data : cats and dogs image

 2. InterpreML with relational data : Using Microsoft Interpret to interpret various algorithms